 In all honesty I never had interest in visiting Manila.
 Traffic is bad, city is crowded and it needs more tidying up.

 If not for my projects I would not have definitely gone.
-I guess my blog projects in Manila is one way of telling me to go explore Manila.
+I guess my blog projects in Manila is one way of telling me to go explore the capital.

 Well yes Manila definitely needs some tidying up – do not hate me I speak only the truth but don’t worry this is to head somewhere good (wink) – but beyond the ‘hate’ Manila is definitely a cultural food hub.